Transport (uTLS, REALITY)

 TIP 4

-When usage is set to "verify", keyFile and key can both be empty.
+When usage is "verify", keyFile and key can both be empty.

 TIP 5

-Use xray tls cert to generate self-signed CA certificate.
+Use xray tls cert to generate self-signed CA certificates.

 TIP 6

-If you already have a domain name, you can use tools to obtain free third-party certificates easily, such as acme.shopen in new tag.
+If you already own a domain, you can use tools like acme.sh to easily get free third-party certificates.

 certificateFile: string